NguyenDucTrung999/Advanced_AI2/README.md

 1. **CI/CD Pipeline Integration**: Implement GitHub Actions to automatically run `pytest` and `ruff` linting on every pull request, ensuring code quality before merging to the `main` branch.
 2. **Geographical Data Expansion**: Expand the YOLO training dataset to include local agricultural variants specific to the Bristol/UK region, improving model resilience against local lighting and soil conditions.
 3. **Human-in-the-loop (Active Learning)**: Deploy the monitoring dashboard (prototyped in `notebooks/05_human_in_the_loop_monitoring.ipynb`) as a web admin panel.
 This will capture user override data (when farmers disagree with the AI grade) to create a continuous data flywheel for model retraining and drift mitigation.

+## ⚖️ Responsible AI & FAT Ethics

+This project is built with the **FAT (Fairness, Accountability, and Transparency)** framework at its core to ensure ethical deployment in the Bristol Regional Food Network:

+*   **Fairness:** The Hybrid AI+CV architecture is specifically designed to prevent "lighting bias."
+By using YOLOv10 as the primary classifier, we ensure that producers with suboptimal lighting/camera equipment are not unfairly penalized by traditional CV "shadow defects," ensuring equitable market access for small-scale farmers.
+*   **Accountability (Human-in-the-loop):** We implement a robust monitoring strategy where users can override AI predictions.
+These overrides are logged and analyzed to mitigate "Model Drift," ensuring the system remains accountable to human expertise.
+*   **Transparency:** Through the integration of **EigenCAM**, the system provides "visual evidence" for every quality downgrade.
+This transparency builds trust with producers, as they can see exactly why a product was assigned a specific grade (e.g., identifying the exact pixels of a moldy spot).

+### 💰 Business Recommendations & Impact
+Beyond technical grading, the system generates actionable business insights for the marketplace:
+*   **Dynamic Pricing:** Products assigned **Grade C** or **F** trigger an automatic "Fast-sale" recommendation (e.g., 40% discount) to minimize food waste and optimize stock turnover.
+*   **Supply Chain Optimization:** Low-grade produce is flagged for secondary processing (e.g., jam or compost) rather than direct retail, maximizing the value of every harvest.

+## 🤖 Generative AI Disclosure & Strategy

+In alignment with UWE Bristol's policy on Artificial Intelligence, this project adopted a **Collaborative AI-Human Partnership** strategy:

+*   **AI Tool Used:** Antigravity (Advanced Agentic Coding AI by Google DeepMind).
+*   **Extent of Usage:**
+    *   **Code Refactoring:** AI was used to assist in PEP8 standardization and docstring generation for `grader.py` and `detector.py`.
+    *   **Unit Testing:** The initial structure of `pytest` cases was generated via AI to ensure high code coverage.
+    *   **Documentation:** AI assisted in drafting sections of the `README.md` based on the technical logic provided by the developer.
+*   **Human Authority:** All AI-generated outputs were rigorously reviewed, debugged, and validated by the student.
+The final architectural decisions, grading logic thresholds, and XAI implementation remain the sole intellectual contribution of the developer.